l0cut15/virtualzone4doom/README.md

 --Brett

 04-Feb-2004

 What is Virtual Zone 4:
 -----------------------

 VZ4 is simply a patch file for DOOM by ID software.
 You therefore will require the following a copy of DOOM in order to use this program.
-There are a couple of different versions of DOOM available mainly the shareware and the registered version.
+There are a couple of different versions of DOOM available, mainly the shareware and the registered version.
 The shareware version is a demo version and only has one of the three episodes playable.
 The shareware version may also be freely distributed.
-The other is the commercial version, which is the full game and is obtained by registing the shareware version.
+The other is the commercial version, which is the full game and is obtained by registering the shareware version.
 Details on how to do this are included in the shareware version.
 To play VZ4 you will need the commercial version of DOOM as the shareware version will not work.
 It is also suggested that you have version 1.2 or 1.666 as these are the versions that it was